f5devcentral/f2a/README.md

 How often your company can deploy updates to your IT services
 - Mean Time to Resolution (MTTR) is measured in minutes or seconds
 How quickly can you restore full service if a failure occurs
-- Mean Time between Failure (MTBF)
+- Mean Time between Failure (MTBF) is measured in weeks or months or years
 How often do failures occur
-- Lead Time to Value
+- Lead Time to Value is measured in hours or days
 How quickly can a new feature or capability be delivered
 ## Practices of Speed
 - Version control of code and configuration